Now Booking: July Therapy Intensives

 → Experiential, somatic processing using Brainspotting

-Each Therapy Intensive works at a different layer: relationships, inner patterns, or the nervous system itself.
+Each Therapy Intensive works at a different layer: relational patterns, the inner world, or the nervous system itself.

 When your mind understands—but your system is still activated.